-Where others might get a sweater or new tie for that special occasion, the 15th, 16th and 17th-century male aristocracy got a new suit of armour.
-And a lot of that armour now graces the Neue Burg wing of the Hofburg palace as the Hofjagd und Rüstkammer (Imperial Armoury).
+Where others might get a new tie for that special occasion, the 15th, 16th and 17th-century male aristocracy got a new suit of armour.
+And a lot of that armour now graces the Neue Burg wing of the Hofburg as the Hofjagd und Rüstkammer (Imperial Armoury).

-- Massive array of (mostly) ceremonial and tournament armour and hand weapons
+- Mostly ceremonial and tournament armour and weapons

 - Many breathtaking items on display

-- Layout and approach rather like an art museum (this is not an educational journey)
+- Layout and approach rather like an art museum (not an educational journey)

 - Part of the Weltmuseum complex

 You know those mounted knights you find as toys with wooden castles?
-The Imperial Armoury is the grown-up version with full-scale models in the actual gear made for Kings and Emperors.
+The Imperial Armoury inside the Weltmuseum complex is the grown-up version with full-scale models in the actual gear made for kings and emperors.

 (Vienna’s Weltmuseum houses the Imperial Armoury)